guihkx/spotishush/README.md

 [![Mozilla Add-on](https://img.shields.io/amo/v/spotishush?label=MOZILLA+FIREFOX&style=for-the-badge)](https://addons.mozilla.org/firefox/addon/spotishush/)

 No additional configuration is required!
-You just have to reload any Spotify or Deezer tab in your browser.
+You just have to reload any Spotify, Deezer or TIDAL tab in your browser.

 ---